mardix/sailor/README.md

 ---

-Boxie allows you to deploy multiple sites or apps, run scripts and background workers on a single VPS, Digital Ocean or Linode instace.
+Boxie allows you to deploy multiple sites or apps, run scripts and background workers on a single VPS, Digital Ocean or Linode instance.

-Boxie is straightforward with a process similar to Heroku or Dokku where you push code to the host via Git, and Boxie will do make sure the application gets deployed.
+Boxie is straightforward with a process similar to Heroku or Dokku where you push code to the host via Git, and Boxie will make sure the application gets deployed.

 Also, if it's a web app, it will assign it a SSL certificate via letsencrypt.